 Once the corn is finished being grilled or roasted, remove it from the cob using a sharp knife and place it into a large bowl.
 Let the corn cool to room temperature before mixing it with any of the other ingredients.

-While you are grilling the corn, bring a large pot of salted water to a boil over medium-high heat.
-Add the pasta and cook according to the package instructions for the tenderness you prefer.
+While you are grilling the corn, bring a large pot of salted cold water to a boil over medium-high heat.
+Add the uncooked pasta and cook according to the package directions for the tenderness you prefer.
 Al dente is the firmest and would stand up well in the salad.

 When the pasta is cooked, drain it and rinse it with cold water.
 It must be cool before it is mixed with the dressing.